-If there is an excess balance in the overlay account, the Board of Assessors shall formally vote in an open meeting to certify the amount to transfer to overlay surplus and shall notify the Board of Selectmen, Advisory Committee, Town Treasurer, and Town Accountant in writing of its vote.
-If the Board of Selectmen makes a written request for a determination of overlay surplus, the Board of Assessors shall vote on the matter within the next 10 calendar days and notify the Board of Selectmen, Advisory Committee, Town Treasurer, and Town Accountant of the result in writing.
+If there is an excess balance in the overlay account, the Board of Assessors shall formally vote in an open meeting to certify the amount to transfer to overlay surplus and shall notify the Select Board, Advisory Committee, Town Treasurer, and Town Accountant in writing of its vote.
+If the Select Board makes a written request for a determination of overlay surplus, the Board of Assessors shall vote on the matter within the next 10 calendar days and notify the Select Board, Advisory Committee, Town Treasurer, and Town Accountant of the result in writing.